wjglerum/quarkus-ai-agent-workshop/step-01-introduction/README.md

 in the project.
 You can use it with various providers, here we explain how to use it with OpenAI, Ollama or Gemini.
 Depending on the provider you have to add the corresponding dependency and configuration to your project.
+Choose one of them and configure them accordingly with the instructions below.

 ### Quarkus LangChain4j OpenAI